 The Free plan is a great way to test drive the service.
-You can do all the main things you want from an online course platform.
+You can do everything you want from an online course platform.
 Without any cost, you can create courses, sell courses, and build a website to sell courses.

 It gave me a good taste of some of Thinkific’s key strengths.
 I love that you can have an unlimited number of students sign up for your courses.
 I also like that you can access their courses on how to build online training in full.

-With Thinkific’s free plan you can build three courses.
-After that, there is the Basic plan.
+With Thinkific’s free plan you can build one course.
+After that, there is the Start plan.

-The Basic plan starts at $49 The main benefits of upgrading from Free to Basic are unlimited courses and more marketing tools.
+The Start plan is priced at $74.
+The main benefits of upgrading from Free to Start are unlimited courses, live-stream lessons, and more marketing tools.
 You also get access to the Thinkific App Store and the option to have a custom domain for your course website.

-The Pro plan includes features like community pages, assignments, and live stream lessons. for $99 a month.
+The Grow plan removes Thinkific branding and includes bulk student emails, bulk enrollments, API access, phone, and priority email support for $149 monthly (billed annually).
 Creating all these in separate tools and making the integrations work costs more.

-There are also two add-on packages for group management and bulk courses to the Pro plan.
-Thinkific Plus is a bespoke managed service for large enterprises.
+There are also two add-on packages for group management and bulk courses to the Grow plan.
+The Expand Plan is a bespoke managed service for large enterprises.

-Thinkific DiscountThinkific offers a 20% discount if you pay for a year.
-This means that you can save $120 on the Basic and $240 on the Pro plan when you sign up through this link.
+Thinkific DiscountThinkific offers a 25% discount if you pay for a year.
+This means that you can save $300 on the Start plan and $600 on the Grow plan when you sign up through this link.

 We also negotiated an exclusive offer for our readers.
-Get a 1-month free trial of Thinkific’s Pro + Growth Plan today.
+Get a 1-month free trial of Thinkific’s Start + Growth Plan today.

 Thinkific Pros and Cons